-To use either control, push on the knob to get it to pop out.
-Adjust the front-to-back sound to your liking with the outside ring.

-Adjust side-to-side sound balance with the knob.
-Push the knob back in when you are done.
+To adjust the fader, push on the BASS/FADER control knob to get it to pop out.
+Pull it out slightly farther, and adjust the front-to-back sound to your liking.
+Push the knob back in when you are done so you cannot change the setting by accidentally bumping it.